Online Study

 Course details

-Over the course of 11 weeks online, you’ll analyse iconic scripts and key film and TV episodes each week, learning how professional writers blend story, character, and plot to create comedy that is not only funny but emotionally grounded and thematically sharp.
+Over the course of the 11 weeks you’ll analyse iconic scripts and key film and TV episodes each week, learning how professional writers blend story, character, and plot to create comedy that is not only funny but emotionally grounded and thematically sharp.

 By the end of the course, you’ll be able to: